12/1/2015

 Preoperative Timing

-Vitamin K antagonist (warfarin) therapy is typically stopped 5 days before surgery, and bridging therapy (if used) is started.
+Vitamin K antagonist (warfarin) therapy is typically stopped five days before surgery, and bridging therapy (if used) is started.
 Patients with higher INR on vitamin K antagonist therapy may need to stop earlier.
 INR should be checked the day before surgery; if not normalized, oral Vitamin K (1 -2 mg) is recommended.
-When using bridging therapy, therapeutic dosing is stopped 24 hours before surgery when using LMWH, and 6 hours for intravenous unfractionated heparin.
+When using bridging therapy, therapeutic dosing is stopped 24 hours before surgery when using LMWH, and six hours for intravenous unfractionated heparin.
 Subcutaneous unfractionated heparin should be stopped the night before the procedure.
-Thromboprophylaxis should be administered with pneumatic compression devises and possibly prophylactic heparin dosing depending on the risks of thromboembolism and bleeding.
+Thromboprophylaxis should be administered with pneumatic compression devices and possibly prophylactic heparin dosing depending on the risks of thromboembolism and bleeding.

 Postoperative Timing